8 Day(s) 7 Night(s)

 4-Star Hotels in Paro

-Only places like Paro, Thimphu, Punakha, Trongsa, and Bumthang have 5* properties, while the rest of the country has a wide network of 3 & 4-star properties.
+Only the places like Paro, Thimphu, Punakha, Trongsa, and Bumthang have 5* properties, while the rest of the country has a wide network of 3 & 4-star properties.
 Some of the best luxury hotels in Bhutan are:

 5-Star Hotels in Thimphu